top of page

 • 3 min read

-When it comes time to notarize important documents, one of the most common questions clients ask is: Should I use Remote Online Notarization (RON), or do I need an in-person notary?
+When it comes time to notarize important documents, one of the most common questions clients ask is: should you use Remote Online Notarization (RON), or do you need an in-person notary?

 The answer depends on several factors—document type, legal acceptance, timing, and the signer’s situation.
 Choosing the wrong option can lead to rejected documents, missed deadlines, or the need to notarize everything again.

-At Mobile Notaries of SWFL, we help clients across all cities and counties of Southwest Florida make the right choice the first time.
-This guide clearly explains how to decide between RON and in-person notarization.
+At Mobile Notaries of SWFL, we help clients across Southwest Florida make the right choice the first time by offering both RON and mobile notary services.

 Choosing between RON and in-person notarization in Florida